Maybe it seems a bit obvious, standard, and unimportant to add your contact information on your resume.

 Why?

-An effect and simple resume headline is one that is simply the name of the position you want to land, like “Senior Software Developer”, “Sales Executive with Experience in Insurance Management”, “Detail-Oriented QA with Selenium Automation Experience”, etc.
+An effective and simple resume headline is simply the name of the position you want to land, like “Senior Software Developer”, “Sales Executive with Experience in Insurance Management”, “Detail-Oriented QA with Selenium Automation Experience”, etc.

 It’s not too tough to get your resume contact information looking professional.